-- Students are highly recommended not to share lockers or lock combinations. - The use of the restroom and drinking fountains in the gym, weight room, and locker rooms are restricted to those students who are actually in the PE classes. - Students are only permitted in the locker rooms during PE class or immediately before and after athletic practices and contests. - Any item left unsecured and unattended will be confiscated and the owner may be issued a Parent Notification. - Crespi Carmelite High School assumes no responsibility for students' personal property and therefore: - Items left unsecured are done so at the owner's risk. - It is not advisable for students to bring valuables or large sums of cash over \$20 to school.
+- Students are highly recommended not to share lockers or lock combinations. - The use of the restrooms and drinking fountains in the gym, weight room, and locker room are restricted to those students who are actually in the PE classes. - Students are only permitted in the locker rooms during PE class or immediately before and after athletic practices and contests. - Any item left unsecured and unattended will be confiscated and the owner may be issued a Parent Notification. - Crespi Carmelite High School assumes no responsibility for students' personal property and therefore: - Items left unsecured are done so at the owner's risk. - Students should not bring valuables or large sums of cash over \$20 to school.